williamhbaker/kafka-graphql/README.md

 To get started, you will need:

 - An Estuary Flow account.
 Sign up at https://www.estuary.dev/.
 - A Kafka cluster.
-Various managed providers exist for this, or try the `docker-compose.yaml` for an easy way to run Kafka for demo purposes in [KRaft mode](https://developer.confluent.io/learn/kraft/).
+Various managed providers exist for this, or try the `docker-compose.yaml` (copy the `.env-template` file to `.env` and fill out the required values) for an easy way to run Kafka for demo purposes in [KRaft mode](https://developer.confluent.io/learn/kraft/).
 - A Postgres database.
 Managed Postgres can also be used here.
 The `docker-compose.yaml` also